sindresorhus/unused-filename/readme.md

 Type: `(filePath: string) => [string, string]`\
 Default: parentheses incrementer (`file.txt` → `file (1).txt`)

-A simple function that accepts a file path, and increments its index.
-It's incrementer's responsibility to extract an already existing index from passed file.
+A function that accepts a file path, and increments its index.
+It's incrementer's responsibility to extract an already existing index from passed file so that it picks up and continues incrementing an already present index instead of appending a second one.

-The incrementer has to return a tuple of `[originalFilename, incrementedFilename]`, where `originalFilename` is the filename without incrementation sequence, and `incrementedFilename` is a filename with input incrementation sequence bumped by one.
+The incrementer has to return a tuple of `[originalFilename, incrementedFilename]`, where `originalFilename` is the filename without incrementation index, and `incrementedFilename` is a filename with input's incrementation index bumped by one.

 Example incrementer that inserts a new index as a prefix: